 Use adhesive film to tape the sensor in place.
 Suitable for the upper arms and thighs.

 Depending on the position of the sensor, different parameters can be analyzed after the measurement.
-Please refer to the manual of the DataAnalyzer for more details which parameter can be calculated at which sensor position.
+Please refer to the DataAnalyzer User Manual for more details which parameter can be calculated at which sensor position.